SyedMSaqib/erp-system/README.md

 ERP by Syed Muhammad Saqib
-install dependencies for frontend and backend-->npm install npm run both for starting both the node server and the react app. some of the screenshots are below(limited functionalities, for more run the project yourself)
+install dependencies for frontend and backend-->npm install npm run both for starting both the node server and the react app. some of the screenshots are below(limited functionalities, for more run the project)

 SignUp: